dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 p5-mop is not using the standard scheme where an object is simply a blessed structure (usually a `HashRef`).
-Instead, it's using InsideOut objects, where all you get as an object is some kind of identification number (usually a simple reference), which is used internally to retreieve the object properties, only accessible from within the class.
+Instead, it's using InsideOut objects, where all you get as an object is some kind of identification number (usually a simple reference), which is used internally to retrieve the object properties, only accessible from within the class.

 This way of doing may seem odd at first: if I recall correctly, there a time where InsideOut objects were trendy, especially using `Class::Std`.
 But that didn't last long, when Moose and its follow ups came back to using regular blessed structured objects.
-So why use inside out objects?

-At first it
+The important thing to keep in mind is that it doesn't matter too much.
+Using inside out objects is not a big deal because p5-mop provides so much power to interact and introspect with the OO concepts that it's not a problem at all that the attributes are not in a blessed HashRef.

+However, a lot of third-party modules _assume_ that your objects are blessed HashRef.
+So when switching to p5-mop, a whole little ecosystem will need to be rewritten.

-# Where now ?
+# Now, where to ?

 Now, it's your turn to try it out, make up your mind, try to port an module or write on from scratch using p5-mop, and give your feedback.
 To do